5 Social Media News Stories You Need to Read This Week

 Olive Garden is back on top.

-It also made its way to the top of our Chain Restaurant vertical in the recently updated Social Index.
+It also made its way to the top of our Chain Restaurant vertical in the recently updated Brandwatch Index.
 What’s behind the success?
 The Brandwatch React team thought we’d take a look through our own unique lens.

 Strangely enough, it appears millennials are big fans of Olive Garden.
 CEO Gene Lee claims that millennials make up 30 per cent of Darden’s customers, though they make up just 24 per cent of the population.